 - Sourced: Meaning we have to know exactly where the money has came from, i.e. savings account, retirement account.
 Not illegal activities, matress money, found money.

 - Seasoned: Lenders are required to verifiy that the money has been in a bank account for a minimum 2 months.

-Think of it this way: A person can legally sell a pound of marijuana in the State of Colorado, or Washington or Oregon.
+Think of it this way: A person can legally sell a pound of marijuana in the State of Colorado, or Washington or Oregon or California.
 But here in Idaho, this is still an illegal drug.
 A person would not be able to utilize the money from the sale in Idaho.